A delicious low carb breakfast casserole filled with cheese, bacon, mushrooms, and spinach. Make ahead this low carb breakfast to have all week long!

 I am a huge fan of breakfast casseroles...specifically Low Carb Breakfast Casserole with bacon.
 This casserole only has the good stuff like eggs, spinach, mushrooms, and of course, bacon!

 This low carb breakfast casserole is so easy to throw together on the weekend so you can have breakfast ready for the whole week.
 You could also double the recipe and bake it in a larger casserole dish to take to a potluck or a brunch.

-To get this low carb breakfast casserole started, I first had to sauté my mushrooms and spinach with some garlic.
+To get this breakfast casserole started, I first had to sauté my mushrooms and spinach with some garlic.
 I sliced 8 ounces of mushrooms and I used a 5 ounce container of baby spinach.
 It only took a few minutes to get the mushrooms a little soft and the spinach wilted down.

 I also got my bacon cooked and drained on paper towels.
 For the best bacon, please follow my tutorial How to Cook Bacon in the Oven!

 I already had my beaten eggs in a bowl with the half and half and the cheese, then I just added in the cooked mushrooms and spinach.
 I chose not to add any bacon into the casserole and just placed it on top.
 You could definitely put cooked and chopped bacon, or even sausage into this low carb breakfast casserole.
 I would use 6 slices of cooked bacon or half a pound of sausage inside the casserole.

 I then poured the mixture into a greased 9 x9 casserole dish and baked it at 375F for 30 minutes, or until the center is set.
 You can check for doneness by inserting a butter knife into the center of the low carb breakfast casserole.

 Please checkout my other low carb breakfast recipes: